CertwellCertwell

 What is actually tested

 • ELISA (enzyme-linked immunosorbent assay).
-Detects proteins produced by GMO genes (such as the Cry1Ab protein in Bt corn, or CP4 EPSPS in glyphosate-tolerant crops).
-Useful when DNA has been processed away but protein traces remain — and vice versa.
+It finds proteins made by GMO genes.
+One is the Cry1Ab protein in Bt corn.
+One is CP4 EPSPS in glyphosate-tolerant crops.
+It helps when the DNA is gone but protein traces stay.
+It works the other way too.

-Limit of detection is typically below 0.1% GMO content by mass.
-That is well below the 0.9% labelling threshold used by EU regulation and substantially below most retail-level non-GMO claims.
+The limit of detection is normally below 0.1% GMO by mass.
+That is well under the 0.9% EU label limit.
+It is well below most shop-level non-GMO claims too.

 How to verify a certificate

-Certified products are listed on the same Nutrasource certifications portal used for IFOS, at certifications.nutrasource.ca.
-Each entry links to the underlying test report.
-As with the other certifications, the listing is product-specific — a different SKU from the same brand needs its own entry.
+Certified products are listed on the Nutrasource portal.
+It is the same one used for IFOS.
+You can find it at certifications.nutrasource.ca.
+Each entry links to the test report behind it.
+Each listing is per product.
+So a new SKU from the same brand needs its own entry.

 What IGEN does not cover

 • Banned-substance screening or contaminants.
-IGEN does not test for heavy metals, pesticide residues, or anti-doping substances.
-It is a single-purpose certification.
+IGEN does not test for heavy metals.
+It does not test for pesticide traces.
+It does not test for anti-doping substances.
+It does one job only.

 • Identity, potency, or efficacy.
-IGEN does not confirm that the active ingredient is present at the stated dose, nor that the product produces a particular effect.
+IGEN does not check that the active part is in the bottle at the stated dose.
+It does not check that the product has any given effect.

 When it matters most